Sally Mapstone: Leadership

-In June 2020, Mapstone discussed the Black Lives Matter movement in a weekly update to students.
+In June 2020, Mapstone discussed racism and the Black Lives Matter movement in a weekly update to students.
 She wrote: “You are all part of one of the world’s great universities and are amongst the best and brightest minds of our times.
 You have resources and choices, intellect and opportunity, and the levers of change are closer to your hands than they are for millions of others.
 For the most part, you can breathe.”

-The comment, “For the most part, you can breathe” was criticised by some students and praised by others in the wake of the murder of George Floyd.
-An open letter to Mapstone in response to her comments and addressing wider diversity concerns at the university was signed by more than 2000 students.
+The comment “For the most part, you can breathe” was criticised by some students and praised by others in the wake of the murder of George Floyd.
+An open letter to the Principal in response to her comments, and addressing wider diversity concerns at the university, was signed by more than 2000 students.

 On 12 June 2020, Mapstone offered a public apology on behalf of the university for its past failures in supporting BAME students and staff, the first Scottish Principal to do so.

-On 21 November 2021, Mapstone wrote in an email to students about how she hopes that “trans rights will continue to be the subject of positive personal, academic and political discourse in society”.
+On 21 November 2021, she wrote in an email to students about how she hoped that “trans rights will continue to be the subject of positive personal, academic and political discourse in society”.
 This was criticised by many students who said that trans rights should not be debated.
 A motion in the Students' Representative Council for the University of St Andrews' Students' Association has since been passed “to condemn the recent rise in transphobic incidents and extend support to our trans and non-binary community”.

-In 2022, Mapstone worked with Saints LGBT+ to record a video welcome for new students at St Andrews in which she reaffirmed the university’s support for trans students.
+In 2022, Mapstone worked with the student-led subcommittee Saints LGBT+ to record a video welcome for new students at St Andrews, in which she reaffirmed the university’s support for all LGBTQ+ students.

-In the video, Mapstone says: “At St Andrews it is our goal to make the University a safe and supportive one in which you can become the very best version of yourself, academically but also personally.
+In the video, she says: “At St Andrews it is our goal to make the university a safe and supportive one in which you can become the very best version of yourself academically, but also personally.
 That means realising who you are, being empowered to make the choices that are right for yourself, and having the confidence to be who you wish.

-“At St Andrews we will make every effort to support you from day one.”
+At St Andrews we will make every effort to support you from day one.”

+University reputation and rankings

+During Mapstone's tenure, the university attained a historic first place ranking in The Times and Sunday Times Good University Guide for 2022.
+This was the first time in the history of this and any other domestic league table that an institution other than the universities of Oxford and Cambridge has ranked first.